 F2 Error Code

-This guide walks you through diagnosing and fixing the F2 error code on the Whirlpool WFG505M0BS gas range.
-The F2 code indicates an oven temperature sensor fault, and most homeowners with basic mechanical skills can complete this repair in 1 to 2 hours without professional help.
+This guide is designed to help you diagnose and fix the F2 error code on the Whirlpool WFG505M0BS gas range.
+The F2 code points to an oven temperature sensor fault, and I firmly believe that most homeowners with basic mechanical skills can tackle this repair in about 1 to 2 hours without needing professional assistance.

 Common Symptoms & Causes

-The F2 error on this model typically presents alongside several recognizable symptoms before or after the code appears on the display.
+The F2 error on this model usually shows up with several recognizable symptoms either before or after the code flashes on the display.

-The most common root cause is a failed or out-of-range oven temperature sensor (RTD probe), though a faulty electronic oven control board can also trigger this fault code.
+The most common culprit is a faulty or out-of-range oven temperature sensor (RTD probe), though a malfunctioning electronic oven control board can also trigger this fault code.

 Safety First